 1. How does Tennessee define special needs to determine eligibility?

 A child is determined to have special needs if the child has at least one of the following needs or circumstances that may be a barrier to placement or adoption without financial assistance:

 - Nine years of age or older and Caucasian

-- Child of minority heritage, age 2 years or over
+- Of minority heritage, age 2 years or over

 - Member of a sibling group of two or more children placed together for the purpose of adoption at the same time

 - Has a moderate to severe medical, physical or psychological condition, diagnosed by a licensed physician, psychologist or licensed mental health professional and the identified condition requires treatment

 - Life experiences that include neglect, physical abuse, or sexual abuse that rises to the level of severe child abuse